michaelbaril/orderly/README.md

 $tagsInReverseOrder = $post->tags()->ordered('desc')->get();
 ```

+If you want the relation ordered by default, you can use the
-You could also call this method in the relation definition, so that it's
+`belongsToManyOrdered` method in the relation definition, instead of
-ordered by default:
+`belongsToManyOrderable`.

 ```php
 class Post extends Model